gtfintechlab/Universal-NFT-Vector-Database/README.md

 ## What is the Universal NFT Vector Database

-The Universal NFT Vector Database is an initiative started by the Georgia Tech FinTech Lab in an effort to store a vectorized version of every image-based Ethereum NFT (ERC-721).
-This project leverages a variety of technology to make this possible including Alchemy API, the Graph Protocol, and Pinecone.io.
+The Universal NFT Vector Database is an initiative to store a vectorized version of every image-based Ethereum NFT (ERC-721).
+This project leverages a variety of technology to make this possible including Alchemy API, the Graph Protocol, and Pinecone.

 ## Project Milestones